 A program for mesh-based inversion that determines the physical property values or lithologies inside the mesh cells.
 This is a flexible, modular and highly functional program:

 The discretization is voxellized (many space-filling cells) on a 2D or 3D rectilinear or unstructured (triangular or tetrahedral) mesh.

 Two different inversion approaches: 1- the inversion can treat the model values as physical properties on continuous, but possibly bounded, ranges.
 2- a lithological inversion can be designed such that only specific physical property values are allowed for each of the known or assumed rock types.

-The supported geophysical data types are: vertical component (scalar) gravity data, gradiometry (tensor) gravity data, magnetic data (TMI & xyz vector components, magnetic amplitude data, first-arrival seismic traveltimes, and muography.
-IP/DC and EM methods will be added to the software soon.
+The supported geophysical data types are: vertical component (scalar) gravity data, gradiometry (tensor) gravity data, magnetic data (TMI & xyz vector components, magnetic amplitude data, first-arrival seismic traveltimes, muography, and IP/DC resistivity.
+EM methods will be added to the software soon.

 Single or multiple data-types can be inverted (independent or joint inversion).
 There are various possible joint coupling strategies for any pair of physical property models: explicit linear relationship, implicit linear relationship, cross-gradient, clustering fuzzy c-means, and Gaussian.

 Magnetic vector inversion for remanent-affected magnetic data works with both Cartesian and spherical methods.

 For constrained inversions, bounds and reference models can be used.

 A surface geometry inversion program that determines the positions of surfaces in a geological model that represent the contacts between rock units.
 The discretization is a wireframe surface of tessellated triangles.
 Single or multiple data-types can be inverted.
 Gravity (vertical and gradiometry), magnetics and straight-ray seismic data are currently supported.